cmhe/meta-readonly-rootfs-overlay/README.md

 ```

 This cmd line starts `/sbin/init` with `/dev/sda1` partition as the read-only
-rootfs and the `/dev/sda2` partition as the read-write persistend state.
+rootfs and the `/dev/sda2` partition as the read-write persistent state.
 When
 using this init script without an initrd, `init=/init` has to be set.

 ```